CHAPTER 12-01

 D. All final subdivision plats within special flood hazard areas shall show the limits of the base flood, base flood elevations, and floodway.
 All final subdivision plans shall provide the minimum lowest floor elevation(s) of proposed structure(s) and pads.

-E. In areas of special flood hazard, all final subdivision construction plans shall provide the minimum lowest floor elevations of proposed structures and elevations of the engineered pads.
-If the site is filled above the base flood, the lowest floor and pad elevations shall be certified by an engineer or surveyor and provided to the Floodplain Administrator.
+E. In special flood hazard areas, all final subdivision construction plans shall provide the minimum lowest floor elevations of proposed structures and elevations of the engineered pads.
+If the site is filled above the base flood, the lowest floor and pad elevations shall be certified by a registered professional engineer or surveyor and provided to the Floodplain Administrator.
 The subdivider must complete a revision of the Flood Insurance Rate Map for any areas filled above the base flood elevation.
-(Amended, Ord.
-No. 2011-11, 09/06/2011)

 F. All subdivision proposals and other proposed development shall be consistent with the need to minimize flood damage.